sleeper/Emoji-Disambiguation/README.md

 # Emoji Sense Disambiguation 🤔
-This project used a semi-automated tagging system to label each of the emoji's senses.
-The resulting datasets are for disambiguating the most popular emojis.
-These datasets were tested on an Emoji-Lesk algorithm and outperformed all previous datasets.
+This project used a semi-automated tagging system to categorise the various senses associated with each emoji.
+The resulting datasets were specifically designed to enhance the disambiguation of the most widely used emojis.
+Subsequently, these datasets were subjected to testing using an Emoji-Lesk algorithm, demonstrating superior performance compared to all preceding datasets.

 ## The problem
 - Emojis do not have explicit dictionary meanings like words